bt-koch/optipod/README.md

 For a full description of this project and further details, please consult the [final report](https://github.com/bt-koch/optipod/blob/master/paper_final.pdf).

-Note that the files must be opened within the corresponding RProject.
+Note that the R files must be opened within the corresponding RProject.

 ## Statistical Framework